How to Become a Digital Designer

 Is There a Difference Between Digital Design and Graphic Design?

-The creative industry mainly uses the term ‘graphic design’ to refer to every static design intended for visual communication.
-But because of various similarities between graphic and digital designers, the two terms overlap and are used interchangeably.
-To highlight a few similarities, both types of designers:
+The creative industry tends to use the term “graphic design” to refer to every static design that’s intended for visual communication, but there’s something to watch out for there because, due to various similarities between graphic and digital designers, the two terms overlap and tend to get used interchangeably.

-The most prominent factor that sets the two apart is the medium.
-Graphic designers usually design for both print and digital mediums.
-They have a better understanding of print design technologies and techniques.
-On the other hand, digital designers create and deal with visuals only for digital mediums.
+The most prominent factor that sets the two apart is the medium, with graphic designers usually designing for both print and digital mediums—and so they’ll have a better understanding of print design technologies and techniques.
+On the other hand, digital designers create and deal with visuals only for—you guessed it—digital mediums.

 Digital Design Process